By Glenn Hofmann

-Before starting a discussion of the value of a NetSuite sandbox, it is first important to understand what a “sandbox” means in the NetSuite world.
-The short answer is that a NetSuite sandbox account is a separate NetSuite instance that is created by making an exact copy of your NetSuite production account.
-This then allows your team to create customizations, experiment with new features, train users, find errors, and build new enhancements in a safe and secure account, without any concern of impacting your production account.
+Before starting a discussion on the value of a NetSuite Sandbox, it is first important to understand what a Sandbox means in the NetSuite world.
+The short answer is that a NetSuite Sandbox is a separate NetSuite instance that is created by making an exact copy of your NetSuite production account.
+With this staging account, your team can create customizations, experiment with new features, train users, find errors, and build new enhancements in a safe and secure account, without fear of impacting your production account.

-- Mitigate the risk of making changes to a live system
+- Mitigating the risk of making changes to a live system

-- Develop, customize and test features before publishing
+- Developing, customizing, and testing features before publishing

 - Does your organization have a large amount of third-party integrations?